 Action A.1.b Utilize capital planning and budgeting to minimize future tax increases and maintain a predictable fiscal situation for the town and its taxpayers.

-Action A.1.c Continue to explore the possibility of providing municipal sewage disposal within the fire district area to support a more concentrated pattern of development.
+Action A.1.c Continue to explore the possibility of providing municipal sewage disposal and municipal water systems to support any development but be mindful not only of original costs but also the costs of maintenance and improvements.

-Action A.1.d Incorporate fiscal impact assessment into the review and permitting of development projects to determine the appropriateness of a project within the context of overall planning for the town.
+Action A.1.d Incorporate mandatory fiscal and environmental impact assessment into the review and permitting of development projects to determine the appropriateness of a project within the context of overall planning for the town.

-Objective A.2 Encourage development patterns that will minimize expected future tax increases for Norwich’s taxpayers.
+Objective A.2 Encourage development patterns that are consistent with the rural residential character of Norwich and which endeavor to minimize or eliminate expected future tax increases for Norwich’s taxpayers.

-Action A.2.a Use the town’s land use regulations to guide future growth toward locations where it can make use of existing facilities and services.
+Action A.2.a Use the town’s land use regulations to guide future growth toward responsible and sustainable development in suitable locations with existing infrastructure, facilities and services which are consistent with Norwich’s size.
+All developments should be of similar size and scale as existing developments.

-Action A.2.b Determine what forms and in what locations non-residential development is appropriate for Norwich.
+Action A.2.b Determine what forms and in what locations if any non-residential development is appropriate for Norwich.

-Action A.2.c Enact regulations to encourage reasonable amounts of non-residential development appropriate in scale for Norwich to occur in designated areas.
+Action A.2.c Enact regulations to encourage reasonable amounts of non-residential development appropriate in size and scale for Norwich to occur in designated areas.

 Action A.2.d Take measures to guide the location, form and pace of residential growth.

-Action A.2.e Designate growth centers, such as the existing village and potential outlying hamlets, as locations where higher-density growth will be encouraged to occur.

 Action A.2.f Support development that can utilize existing service systems in preference to development that would require extensions.

-Action A.2.g Support increasing the supply of affordable and workforce housing suitable for familities with school-age children.
+Action A.2.g Support increasing the supply of affordable and workforce housing suitable for famiies with school-age children provided that there are not negative tax consequences for current residents.

 Objective A.3 Encourage the preservation of land in agricultural, wooded, or undeveloped state, particularly in areas of town not well connected to service systems.